 1. A land proud of its road to independence

-Ghana’s political pride stems from it having been the first sub-Saharan African country to attain independence from British Rule, having done so in 1957 under pan-African visionary and the nation’s first President, Kwame Nkrumah.
-With an incredible story of Ghana’s road to independence, it was no wonder that more nations sought to usher in their sovereignty, inspired by a land that celebrates the rich diversity of its people, culture and traditions.
-Be sure to add a trip to the National Museum of Ghana and the Independence Square in the capital Accra to your itinerary, where you can further immerse themselves in the nation’s political and social history.
+Ghana’s political pride stems from it having been the first sub-Saharan African country to attain independence from British Rule, having done so in 1957 under the pan-African visionary and the nation’s first President, Kwame Nkrumah.
+With an incredible story of Ghana’s road to independence, it was no wonder that more nations sought to usher in their sovereignty, inspired by a land that celebrates the rich diversity of its people, culture, and traditions.
+Be sure to add a trip to the National Museum of Ghana and the Independence Square in the capital Accra to your itinerary, where you can further immerse yourself in the nation’s political and social history.

 2. Discover epic monuments and trails of the transatlantic slave trade

-Ghana’s iconic castles and forts will take you back into time, as they bring the nation’s colonial history to life.
+Ghana’s iconic castles and forts will take you back in time, as they bring the nation’s colonial history to life.
 Some landmarks are truly impressive, such as the Cape Coast Castle, a UNESCO World Heritage Site which is open to the public, showcasing Ghanaian arts and crafts for sale to tourists and residents alike.
 This historical monument also doubles as the headquarters of Ghana Museums and Monuments Board, meaning that visitors will enjoy an educational immersion during a visit.

 Ghana’s coastlines are also dotted with other architectural interests, including the Fort Gross Fredericksburg and the Fort Metal Cross, both of which also showcase influences from former European settlers, while other sites like Elmina Castle, Christianborg Castle, and the Kumasi Fort, will give tourists a glimpse of Ghana’s harrowing slave trade history.